Alchemy CMS

 Alchemy CMS, or just Alchemy, is a free and open-source content management system written on top of the Ruby on Rails web application framework.
 It is released under the BSD license and the code is available on GitHub.
 It comes as a mountable engine and is packaged as a Ruby gem.

 History

-In 2007 the project started closed source and had a different name.
+In 2007, the project started as a closed-source program and was called 'washAPP'.
 In June 2010 the software was open sourced under the name Alchemy CMS by Thomas von Deyen.
 Since Alchemy CMS is a Ruby Gem it gets released on the rubygems.org platform.